Zeppen/xbmc-pvr-spotify/Readme.md

 Known issues
 ------------
-Exiting XBMC will result in a crash, will be fixed soon I hope.

 Enable preloading of artists together with preloading of top 100 lists and/or a massive collection of starred tracks will result in a short freeze of XBMC during start (about 5-10 seconds depending on your Internet speed, computer...).

 Memory leaks do exist, beware.